terlim-sfdc/milenology/src/posts/5-react-native-salesforce.md

 <br />

+<a name="apilayer"></a>

 ## The API interface layer on Heroku

-Once the mapping of the Salesforce CRM is completed and replicated on a Postgres database in Heroku, the next step involves creating an API interface layer to handle the API requests from the app.
-I used [ExpressJS](https://expressjs.com/) to create this middleware layer to be utilized by the mobile app (and in fact any other apps).
+Once the mapping of the Salesforce CRM is completed and replicated on a Postgres database in Heroku, the next step involves creating an API interface layer to handle the API requests from the mobile app (or in fact any other apps).
+I used [ExpressJS](https://expressjs.com/) to create this middleware layer to be utilized by the mobile app.
 This is actually a very simple web app hosted on Heroku, and I can easily query for the list of all the customer's data as follows using the HTTP GET method:

 ```javascript
 app.get('/customers', (req, res) => {